 Clutter can also cause us to desire a larger home.
 We mistakenly believe that we just need a little more space.
-Then we’d finally be able to “stay organized”, or so we think.
+Then we’d finally be able to “get organized”…or so we think.

-Even if we buy a larger home, chances are it would soon become cluttered and overstuffed as well, because, just as “work expands to fill the time available for its completion” (Parkinson’s Law), our possessions will increase and fill the available space.
+Even if we buy a larger home, chances are it would soon become cluttered and overstuffed as well, because, just as “work expands to fill the time available for its completion” (Parkinson’s Law), our possessions will increase and fill the available space as well.

 Decluttering is hard.
-If it was easy, we’d all have clutter-free homes already.
+If it was easy, we’d already have clutter-free homes.